ColinLeeCampbell/cordova-plugin-wearOS/README.md

 Parameters:

     @param {JSONObject} jsonObject - JSON Object message
-    @param {String} messagePath - path to wear the message will be stored by the wearable.
+    @param {String} messagePath - Path to wear the message will be stored by the wearable.
     @param {successCallback} success - Success callback, called repeatedly for each message recieved.
     @param {failCallback} error - Error callback.